TREASURIES-Bond prices rise on Greece, Ukraine elections worries

 The Commerce Department said new U.S. single-family home sales increased 6.4 percent to a seasonally adjusted annual rate of 433,000 units, ending two straight months of declines.
 March’s sales pace was revised up to 407,000 units from a previously reported 384,000 units.

-On Wall Street, the S&P 500 last traded up 0.44 percent, boosted by the U.S. housing data.
-(Reporting by Sam Forgione; Editing by Dan Grebler)
+On Wall Street, the S&P 500 last traded up 0.31 percent.
+(Reporting by Sam Forgione)